The Physics of Fast Radio Bursts: FRB phenomenology

 As shown in Figure \ref{fig:FRBs}, the lightcurves of FRBs show diverse behaviors.
 Many FRBs have one single pulse (or indistinguishable multiple pulses).
 However, some FRBs (e.g. FRB 20121002) show an apparent temporal structure \cite{champion16}.
 The Galactic FRB 20200428 had two pulses separated by roughly 30 ms, which may be also regarded as a repeating source that emitted two bursts.
 Some bursts clearly show an asymmetric pulse profile, with a longer decaying wing than the rising phase.
 This decaying wing is frequency dependent, with a longer tail at a lower frequency (e.g. FRB 20111220, upper right panel, \cite{thornton13}).
 The frequency-dependent scattering tail of these FRBs is consistent with $\tau_{\rm sc} \propto \nu^{-4}$ or $\tau_{\rm sc} \propto \nu^{-4.4}$ as predicted by the plasma scattering effect \cite{luan14,cordes16b,xu16}.

 One interesting temporal feature of some FRBs is down-drifting of pulses with frequency \cite{hessels19,chime-2ndrepeater,chime-repeaters}, also called the ``sad trombone'' effect (Fig. \ref{fig:down-drifting}).
 This is after correcting the standard dispersive delay due to propagation and is likely related to the intrinsic radiation physics of FRBs.
 Such a behavior is often seen in repeating FRB bursts.
 The down-drifting is predominating.
-The opposite trend (up-drifting) has not been robustly claimed in the literature \cite{chime-catalog}, even though the two apparently separated pulses in FRB 20200428 indeed showed a higher peak frequency in the second pulse \cite{CHIME-SGR}.
+The opposite trend (up-drifting) is much rarer \cite{chime-catalog,zhou22}, even though the two apparently separated pulses in FRB 20200428 indeed showed a higher peak frequency in the second pulse \cite{CHIME-SGR}.

 The morphology of FRBs, especially for repeaters, has been studied extensively. \citet{pleunis21b} studied 536 bursts from 492 sources from the CHIME first catalog and identified four observed archetypes of burst morphology, namely ``simple broadband,'' ``simple narrowband,''``temporally complex,'' and ``downward drifting''. \citet{zhou22} studied more than 700 bursts from one repeating source rFRB 20201124A detected by FAST, and identified five morphological types based on the drifting patterns: downward drifting, upward drifting (a small fraction), complex, no drifting, and no evidence for drifting.
 Subtypes are introduced as needed based on the emission frequency range in the band (low, middle, high, and wide), and also the number of sub-pulses in the burst (1, 2, or multiple).
 Altogether, 18 morphological sub-types are identified.
 The longest burst includes 11 pulses lasting 124 ms. There are no apparent correlations among duration, bandwidth, central frequency and flux.